"Tell 'em 'bout the Blues"

 Great stuff!
 Thanks so much for writing this book. - Paul Lichau, conductor of the Saginaw Eddy Concert Band

 Fred - I got home last week and one of the Christmas presents waiting for me was a copy of 'All of Me' from John.
 I started it on the plane back and am really enjoying reading through the characters and the history you've put together.
-Congratulations on a Mike Jahnckesuper piece of work.
-I think anyone with ties to the Saginaw area would love it, not to mention anyone at all who appreciates American music history. -
+Congratulations on a super piece of work.
+I think anyone with ties to the Saginaw area would love it, not to mention anyone at all who appreciates American music history. - Mike Jahncke

 I attended his book signing at Frita Batidos in Ann Arbor a couple of weeks ago.
 In addition to getting a signed book and great book at that, we had some great conversation about music from Sonny Stitt to Idlewild, MI's heyday.
 Awesome!
 I spent part of my break checking out this book.
 Very interesting and informative.
 Cool! - Alicia Marie/Ann Arbor Musician

 Fred, I recently withdrew this from the Alice and Jack Wirt Library here in Bay City.
 I can't wait to purchase this wonderful book you have written.
 Never knew there was so much music history in this area.
 Congratulations Fred, you have given us a /Bay City well written look on what was here in our musical backyard at one time.
 Don't let this one get by you folks! - Gary Linkowski